UOMedtechEntrada/visual-summary/README.md

 This is standalone adaptation of a series of dashboards originally developed at the University of Saskatchewan as a research project to visualize resident EPA data [(publication)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7082472/).
 A user guide for the dashboard suite can be found at [documentation](https://github.com/kiranbandi/cbd-dashboard-ui/blob/visual-summary/documentation/user_guide.pdf).

 This version of the Visual Summary dashboard suite has been modified to work within the Elentra ecosystem as an auxiliary page (visual summary) that loads along with the existing CBME dashboards in Elentra.
-This project uses [webpack](https://webpack.js.org/) to build the entire codebase into a single file (visual-summary.js) which is then added to the Elentra code base as an external javscript file.
+This project uses [webpack](https://webpack.js.org/) to build the entire visual-summary codebase into a single file (visual-summary.js) which is then added to the Elentra code base as an external javscript file.

 ## Getting Started

-To get started you will need to have a version of Elentra (1.23 or above) running locally with CBME enabled courses.
+To get started you will need to have a version of Elentra (1.24 or above) running locally with CBME enabled courses.
 The visual summary page is an optional feature that needs to be enabled through a database setting (cbme_enable_visual_summary).

 Also make sure to have Node JS and npm installed in your local environment to build the project.